-Landasana Minimum Minimum field of view Scenario Landscape / Visual Impact Objective Sensitivit y of receptor magnitude of adverse visual effect to be avoided Definition of threshold in which stated impacts are to be avoided Scenario 7 (A+C+ Butterwick/Walkway) Scenario 8 (A+D+ Butterwick/Walkway) To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints.
+Landasana Minimum Minimum field of view Sce nario Landscape / Visual Impact Objective Sensitivit y of receptor magnitude of adverse visual effect to be avoided Definition of threshold in which stated impacts are to be avoided Scenario 7 (A+C+ Butterwick/Walkway) Scenario 8 (A+D+ Butterwick/Walkway) To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints.
 90°-180° No nearby hilltop viewpoints.
 The Castle Eden Walkway (Sus cluster in all scenarios.
 Visibility will be reduced due to scree Park/AONB.
-Acceptable Acceptable LANDSCAPE To entirely maintain the setting of Historic the adverse or be visibly be visibly prominent from the publicly 360° The exact layout of turbines within any development should take the setting of any Historic Parks and Gardens into consideration.
+Acceptable Acceptable LANDSCAPE To entirely maintain the setting of Historic in the of adverse or greater be visibly prominent from prominent from the publicly 360° The exact layout of turbines within any development should take the setting of any Historic Parks and Gardens into consideration.
 All of the registered Historic Parks within 7km of the scenarios are relatively heavily wooded and turbines are unlikely to be prominent due to screening by trees and other vegetation.
-Parks and Gardens. accessible parts of the properties The degree of acceptability also depends on the extent of pu blic access to land within Historic Parks and Gardens. (i.e. no turbines visible within 7km) Registered Parks and Gardens possible affected within 7km are: Hardwick Park: Approximately 5km from Site A. Windlestone Hall: Approximately 6km from Site A. Registered Parks and Gardens possible affected within 7km are: Hardwick Park: Approximately 3km from Site D and 5km from Site A. Wynyard Park: Approximately 6km from Site D. Windlestone Hall: Approximately 6km from Site A. Possibly Acceptable Possibly Acceptable To broadly protect the setting of nationally protect the setting of nationally designated cultural High substantial adverse effects such such substantial adverse effects such such such such such such such suc No turbines to directly affect the setting of such structures 270°-360° The exact layout of turbines within any development should t Scheduled Ancient Monuments into consideration.
+Parks and Gardens. accessible parts of the properties The degree of acceptability also depends on the extent of public access to land within Historic Parks and Gardens. (i.e. no turbines visible within 7km) Registered Parks and Gardens possible affected within 7km are: Hardwick Park: Approximately 5km from Site A. Windlestone Hall: Approximately 6km from Site A. Registered Parks and Gardens possible affected within 7km are: Hardwick Park: Approximately 3km from Site D and 5km from Site A. Wynyard Park: Approximately 6km from Site D. Windlestone Hall: Approximately 6km from Site A. Possibly Acceptable Possibly Acceptable To broadly protect the setting of nationally protect the setting of nationally designated cultural High substantial adverse effects al directly affect the setting of al directly affect 270°-360° The exact layout of turbines within any development should t Scheduled Ancient Monuments into consideration.
 Stands of turbines to and from listed structures.
-Acceptability is depend setting is a key consideration in the designation of the structu trees and other intervening vegetation may screen views of lant on actual degree of visibility from structure and whether cultural heritage consideration in Sites A and C lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
+Acceptability is depend setting is a key consideration in the designation of the structu trees and other intervening vegetation may screen views of lant on actual degree of visibility from structure and whether cultural heritage Sites A and C lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
 Sites A and D lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments. features. their designation (i.e. no turbines Possibly Acceptable Possibly Acceptable within 2km) Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 To avoid a Moderate Avoid most Turbines avoid No turbines are located withi n a high sensitivity landscape.